deephaven/deephaven-core/demo/web/src/main/notebooks/00 The Deephaven IDE.md

 People often use it for building server-side data-driven applications.
 \
 \
-This console is Python experience.
+This console is a Python experience.

 ```python
 print("Hello world!")